Zhiyong Cheng, PhD

 Cheng Z, White MF.
 Targeting Forkhead box O1 from the concept to metabolic diseases: lessons from mouse models.
 Antioxidants & Redox Signaling, 2011 Feb 15; 14(4):649-61.

-Undergrad: undergraduate students who are dedicated and passionate about metabolic research are welcome to send in inquiries about openings in our lab to firstname.lastname@example.org.
-Please enclose your personal statement describing your goal to join the lab, your previous experience and relevant coursework, as well as your tentative plan to conduct research in our lab (e.g., timeline, working schedule, etc.).
+Undergraduate students: if you are dedicated and passionate about metabolic research, send an inquiry about openings to email@example.com.
+Please enclose your personal statement describing your goal to join the lab, your previous experience and relevant coursework, as well as your tentative plan to conduct research in our lab (e.g., timeline, work schedule, etc.).